-Anticipatory grief refers to the type of grief you may be experiencing due to an impending loss – for example, if a loved one has a life-threatening illness or is at the end stages of their life.
+Anticipatory grief refers to the type of grief you are experiencing due to an impending loss.
+For example, if a loved one has a life-threatening illness or is at the end stages of their life.
 We can help you come to terms with the circumstance.

 A licensed clinician supervises all programs and will assist you to determine your needs.
 You must be 18 years of age or older to participate in the services listed below.

-For more information on Support Groups and Individual Adult Grief Support, email firstname.lastname@example.org.
+For more information on Support Groups and Individual Adult Grief Support, contact us.

-Individual grief services include meeting with a clinician for short-term, individual grief counseling, or with an FVHH volunteer who is extensively trained in all aspects of grief support.
+Individual grief services include meeting with a clinician for short-term, individual grief counseling, or with an extensively trained FVHH volunteer.

-The work with a FVHH volunteer is focused on facilitating a grief companioning relationship for up for 12 months, which provides a listening and supportive ear while identifying additional resources as needed during this difficult time.
-Meeting with a volunteer is recommended for those who have made progress in their grief process already but need ongoing supportive conversations.
+The work with a FVHH volunteer focuses on facilitating a grief companion relationship.
+They provide a listening and supportive ear while identifying additional resources to help during this difficult time.
+We recommend meeting with a volunteer if you have made progress in your grief process already but need ongoing support.